wasimbaig/espcap/README.md

 zip
 ```

+To make the search of this list more efficient, you should just delete these commented out lines from
-If there are any other protocols you believe should not be considered, then you can comment them out in
+`protocols.list`.
+Likewise, if there are any other protocols you believe should not be considered, then
-this fashion.
+delete them as well.

-On the other hand If you get a little too frisky and comment out too many protocols or you just want to
+If you get a little too frisky and delete too many protocols or you just want to generate a fresh list,
-generate a fresh list, do the following:
+do the following either get a fresh `protocols.list` from the __Espcap__ repo or do the following:

 1. Run `protocols.sh` script which produces a clean protocol list in `protocols.txt`.
 2. Comment out the protocols in the list above and others you don't want to consider.
 3. Replace the contents of `protocols.list` with the contents of `protocols.txt`.
+4. Remove the protocols shown above from your new `protocols.txt` file.

 ### Known Issues